 To be eligible for the bridge funding, the academic home department/program and the doctoral/MFA student must demonstrate that they have engaged in the interactive process with the Disability Counseling and Consulting (DCC) office to determine functional limitations and reasonable accommodations.

 The student must remain registered full-time in good academic standing while receiving the bridge funding.

 The amount of the award will be determined through discussion with the student’s academic home department/program, The Graduate Division, and in consultation with the Divisional Dean’s office.
 A student may qualify for up to one quarter of bridge funding.

 Request and Review Process

-The MSO in the student’s academic home department/program can submit a bridge funding request.
+The MSO in the student’s academic home department/program should submit a bridge funding request.
 Students cannot submit requests, they must work with staff in their academic home department/program to have a request submitted on their behalf.
-Requests should include student name and PID, DCC documentation, and specific dollar amount needed for the quarter of application.
-Send requests to firstname.lastname@example.org.
-Requests will be reviewed by the Dean of The Graduate Division.
+Requests should include student name and PID, DCC documentation, and specific dollar amount needed for the quarter of application, among other information.
+Requests will be reviewed by the Dean of The Graduate Division on a rolling basis.

 Requests may be submitted at any time, however no later than Week 8 for the following quarter is preferred.

 Award decisions will be made on a rolling basis.

 Questions about temporary bridge funding can be directed to April Bjornsen at firstname.lastname@example.org.